Rescue 911 rules sheet,

 - The only thing that adds to your bonus is the bumpers.
 Bowen

 has reported having a 50M (well, 5OM actually) bonus!
 Is there a limit?

 Raping during Multiball

-In addition to the rape that lets you play every mode as a Multiball the
+In addition to the exploit that lets you play every mode as a Multiball the

-first time through the modes, you can rape the jackpot shots once Multiball is
+first time through the modes, you can exploit the jackpot shots once Multiball is

 Catch one ball on each flipper.
 Shoot the ramp with the left flipper,

 then pass the other ball to the left flipper, and catch the ball coming off the

 ramp on the top-right flipper.
 Shoot the jackpot.

 Afterwards, it's easy.
 Shoot the ramp, catch that ball on the top